 - Neo Cafe & Eatery: Serving up all day breakfast with a seasonal menu and plenty of veggie options.

 - Floriditas: Locally sourced fresh ingredients make up this elevated brunch menu in a 1930’s inspired space

 - The Botanist: A vegan eatery boasting the “best hangover breakfast in Wellington”

 With commanding views of the wharf and the city below, Mount Victoria makes a great stop while in Wellington.

 For a bit of a workout, you can walk up to this viewpoint or if you have limited time you can simply drive to the car park.
-Either way, you’ll be treated to panoramic views of the bay and the sea that lies between New Zealand and Antarctica!
+Either way, you’ll be treated to panoramic views of the bay and the sea that lies between New Zealand’s North and South Islands!
 And on a clear day, you can even see the South Island in the distance.